smt - magnetic tape control

 server, smt may use the symbolic mode for the open flags.
 Only

-the symbolic open modes allow to send all possible open modes in a
+the symbolic open modes allow sending all possible open modes in a

 portable way to remote tape servers.